10 Top Everyday Items Useful in the Lab

 Thankfully there are simple and cheap everyday items which can help you with your experiments and generally make life a lot easier.

 1) Perforated metal ladle – to fish out samples from liquid nitrogen after a snap-freeze or when you accidentally drop a box of cryovials into the liquid nitrogen storage tank.
+Helpful to avoid some of the liquid nitrogen dangers, such as cold burns.

 2) Transparencies for an overhead projector (remember them?).
 Instead of wrapping your Western membrane in clingfilm and trying to get rid of the wrinkles, cut a transparency in half, attach one half to the cassette, put the membrane, cover with the second half and fix it with a sticky tape.